 Pros

-• Courses are generally more clearly defined products in terms of what exactly someone is paying for, what the specific outcomes are etc. In general this makes them easier to market and sell than memberships, which are often a more abstract “big box of stuff”
+- Courses are generally more clearly defined products in terms of what exactly someone is paying for, what the specific outcomes are etc. In general, this makes them easier for you to market and sell than memberships, which are often a more abstract “big box of stuff”

-• It’s generally easier to create and sell multiple standalone courses: with memberships there is often the expectation that all of your content should be included, so it can be harder to have multiple info products
+- It's generally easier to create and sell multiple standalone courses.
+With memberships, there is often the expectation that all of your content should be included.

-• As there’s no recurring element, you don’t need to worry about member retention
+- As there's no recurring element, you don’t need to worry about customer retention.

 Cons

-• There’s a lot more pressure to get everything right with your.
-People are buying a finished product, so it needs to deliver at a high level from day one.
+- There's a lot more pressure to get everything right with your course.
+People are buying a finished product, so it needs to deliver at a high value from day one.

-• There is a lot of upfront work involved in creating your course before you can sell it – which means there’s more risk, as if things don’t go to plan then that time and effort is wasted.
+- There is a lot of upfront work involved in creating your course before you can sell it.
+This means there's more risk; if things don't go to plan, that time and effort is wasted.

 Deciding which to create